kthcloud/docs/hugo/content/maintenance/installKubernetesCluster.md

 # Install Kubernetes Cluster

+**THIS IS AN OLD GUIDE.
+PLEASE REFER TO THE NEW GUIDE [HERE](installKubernetesCluster.md)**

 Before you start, this guide is intended you guide you through the creation of Kubernetes clusters in the **new** environment (where KubeVirt replaces CloudStack).

 ## Prerequisites